google/closure-templates/documentation/reference/functions.md

 `-1`.
 Case-sensitive, 0-based index.
 Given a value for position, it returns the first index greater than or equal to position.

-Also callable as deprecated global function: `strIndexOf(str, subStr)`

 WARNING: The index is based on characters (aka java `char` or utf-16 characters), not Unicode codepoints or more useful concepts like graphemes.
 It is almost never valid to use this to break text meant for users into parts since